 Firstenberger + Bartoleit = Firstenleit.

 The story began last millennium in the foothills of the Appalachian Mountains.
-Kerry Firstenberger was on the dean's list at Ohio University, excelling at painting and photography.
-Neil Bartoleit, who had just returned to the US from living in a squat house in Berlin, Germany, was washing dishes by day and playing in a punk band by night.
+Kerry Firstenberger was on the dean's list at Ohio University, excelling in painting and photography.
+Neil Bartoleit, had just returned to the US from Berlin, Germany where he'd been living in a squat house and was washing dishes by day and playing in a punk band by night.
 The two met, fell in love, and began their journey together.

 That year Kerry graduated Cum Laude, and the two young artists moved to Chicago, where Kerry has roots.
 Kerry continued to make masterful painting and immediately honing her photography craft and winning awards at Norman Phillips of London, Ltd..
 She managed the studio and worked her way up to head photographer.

 Neil studied at Columbia College/Chicago where he earned his Bachelor-Of-Arts degree in music and sound recording.
 While finishing school and for a few years afterward he worked in Chicago's and San Francisco's music industries as a sound engineer, guitar tech, and backline technician for some of his musical heroes including Jimmy Cliff and The Beach Boys.
 Wanting to spend more time on playing music than engineering, Neil began teaching music to kindergarten children.
 He loved it, they loved him, and he stuck with it.
 Neil kept trying new things.
 He gave guitar lessons at a guitar shop as well as the Governor's home.
 He later became the general music teacher at a Montessori school, with children ages 3- to 13-years old.
 He also worked with kids at the Old Town School Of Folk Music for twelve years.